 Revenue shortfall scenarios typically model a 20-30% miss on quarterly bookings targets.
 Pricing change scenarios show the impact of a 15% price increase on conversion rates and revenue.
 Marketing cut scenarios demonstrate how reducing spend by 40% affects pipeline generation and downstream revenue.

-Using Real-Time Data for Dynamic Scenarios
+Using Live Data for Dynamic Scenarios

 Setting Up Critical Runway Alerts